 A great way to prevent freezer burn is to keep your freezer 75% full.
 The frozen food takes up more room, so there is less room for warmer air to take up; this keeps the freezer running efficiently as well.
 However, don’t overfill it either.
 Air needs to circulate around the food to keep it at the right temperature.

 Tip: If you have a lot of open space in your freezer, fill it in with bottles or gallons of water.

 If your food is labeled with the date, you’ll know when to eat it to retain its freshness, therefore, avoiding freezer burn in the future.

 Flash Freeze Items

-Most fruits and some vegetables can be frozen to retain their nutritional value and then be eaten later.
-To flash freeze them and prevent them from sticking together, place individual items (strawberries, for example) on a parchment-lined baking sheet and stick in the freezer until they are individually frozen.
+You can freeze most fruits and some vegetables to retain their nutritional value and then be eaten later.
+To flash freeze them and prevent them from sticking together, place individual items (strawberries, for example) on a parchment-lined baking sheet and stick them in the freezer until they are individually frozen.
 Then place in a vacuum-sealed bag or another freezer-safe container.

 We love non-plastic Stasher Food Bags for this.

 This method will prevent ice crystals from forming and ruining the food.